 It’s small but mighty

 At just 16 square kilometres, Manuel Antonio is the smallest of Costa Rica’s 161 national parks.
 (At the other end of the spectrum, the country's La Amistad International Park is 1,991 square kilometres — 124 times the size of Manuel Antonio.)
 But the park is proof that size doesn’t matter: Manuel Antonio also one of the country’s most popular parks, regularly welcoming 150,000 visitors a year.
-In fact, the park attracts so many visitors that officials have enacted strict limits on how many people can enter per day to protect its flora and fauna.
-Admission is capped at 600 people on weekdays and 800 on weekends and holidays.
+In fact, the park attracts so many people that officials have enacted strict limits on how many can enter per day.
+To protect its flora and fauna, admission is capped at 600 people on weekdays and 800 on weekends and holidays.

 It’s a product of the people

-This 45-year-old park is a direct result of Costa Rica’s burgeoning tourism industry — but not in the way you might think.
-At the time the park was created, foreign businesses were interested in building up the area as a major tourist centre, but locals were worried this would mean they’d lose out on enjoying the landscape and incredible biodiversity.
+This nearly 50-year-old park is a direct result of Costa Rica’s burgeoning tourism industry — but not in the way you might think.
+At the time the park was created, foreign businesses wanted to build up the area as a major tourist centre, but locals worried about losing access to its unique landscape and biodiversity.
 So, they pressured the government to protect the region, leading to the park’s creation in November 1972.

 It’s one of the few places you can spot a squirrel monkey in the wild

 Saimiri oerstedii citrinellus, or the grey-crowned squirrel monkey, is native to Costa Rica’s Pacific coast.
-In fact, according to the ICUN Red List of Threatened Species, the only place it’s been spotted recently is Manuel Antonio.
+In fact, according to the ICUN Red List of Threatened Species, Manuel Antonio is the only place it’s been spotted recently.
 The monkey has plenty of company: Manuel Antonio is often considered one of the most biodiverse parks in the world, with a population of 109 types of mammal and 184 types of bird, among other species.
 Visitors are also likely to spot capuchin monkeys, howler monkeys, sloths, coatis, raccoons, iguanas, toucans, dolphins and, sometimes, even migrating whales.

 There’s a lot happening, landscape-wise

-Manuel Antonio’s incredible biodiversity doesn't just comprise animal life.
-There are 346 plant species to be found within its borders, and several different types of habitat, from lush rainforest (which are criss-crossed with well-maintained trails), to beautiful beaches, to volcanic-sedimentary rock formations.
+Manuel Antonio’s biodiversity isn't just about animals.
+There are 346 plant species found within its borders, and several different types of habitat, from lush rainforest (which are criss-crossed with well-maintained trails), to beautiful beaches, to volcanic-sedimentary rock formations.
 The park even extends into the Pacific Ocean, adding another 250 km2 of marine landscape to its area.
-This is includes 12 small islands and a number of coral reefs, making it a top snorkelling destination.
-The best place to catch a glimpse of marine life is Playa Manuel Antonio, a beach long the natural land bridge that connects Punta Catedral, the highest point in the park and a former island, to the mainland.
-Set in a deep cove, the ocean can be rough but tidal pools are often calm enough for snorkelling.
+This includes 12 small islands and a number of coral reefs, making it a top snorkelling destination.
+The best place to catch a glimpse of marine life is Playa Manuel Antonio, a beach along the natural land bridge that connects Punta Catedral, the highest point in the park and a former island, to the mainland.
+Set in a deep cove, the ocean can be rough but tidal pools are calm enough for snorkelling.

 It has a historical connection to Ponce de León

 Yes, the same guy who supposedly spent his career searching for the fountain of youth.
-To be fair, Ponce de León’s name wasn’t linked to this quixotic quest until years after his death — but there’s evidence his nephew, Herman, was the first European to visit the region comprising Manuel Antonio National Park, founding the nearby towns of Manuel Antonio and Quepos, in 1519.
+To be fair, Ponce de León’s name wasn’t linked to this quixotic quest until years after his death — but there’s evidence his nephew, Herman, was the first European to visit the region, founding the nearby towns of Manuel Antonio and Quepos in 1519.

-Keen to check out Manuel Antonio for yourself?
+Keen to check out Manuel Antonio National Park for yourself?
 G Adventures can get you there.
-Check out our small group tours to Costa Rica here.
+Check out all of our small group tours to Costa Rica!